Asiento de Negros: Spanish: 1765–1779

 Spain's connection to the slave trade with Africa was minor, smaller than that of the Portuguese, the English, the French and Dutch, estimated at only 185 voyages and 276,885 slaves who embarked from 1500 to 1800.
-This compares to almost 25,000 voyages and over 7,331,831 slaves who disembarked in total by those nations from 1500 to 1800.
+This compares to almost 25,000 voyages and over 7,331,831 slaves who were transported by those nations from 1500 to 1800.
 Of the total number of slaves, nearly half went to the Caribbean islands and the Guianas, almost 40 per cent to Brazil, and some 6 per cent to mainland Spanish America.
-Most of them arrived between 1601 and 1625, but the number dropped to its lowest between 1676 and 1700.
-Surprisingly enough, under 5 per cent of the slaves went to North America.
-These figures may change as authors of "Atlantic History and the Slave Trade to Spanish America" suggest half of them went to Brazil and a quarter to the Caribbean.
+Most of them arrived between 1601 and 1625, but the numbers dropped to their lowest levels between 1676 and 1700.
+Surprisingly, less than five per cent of the slaves went to North America.
+These figures may require revision as the authors of "Atlantic History and the Slave Trade to Spanish America" suggest that half went to Brazil and a quarter to the Caribbean.

 The Spanish privateer and merchant Amaro Pargo (1678-1747) managed to transport slaves to the Caribbean, although, it is estimated, to a lesser extent than other captains and figures of the time dedicated to this activity.
 In 1710, the privateer was involved in a complaint by the priest Alonso García Ximénez, who accused him of freeing an African slave named Sebastián, who was transported to Venezuela on one of Amaro's ships.
 The aforementioned Alonso García granted a power of attorney on July 18, 1715 to Teodoro Garcés de Salazar so that he could demand his return in Caracas.
 Despite this fact, Amaro Pargo himself also owned slaves in his domestic service.
+Fellow Spanish privateer Miguel Enríquez, himself the son of a former slavewoman, also became enormously influential in the slavery business at several stages.